aimms/user-guide/aimms-ide/Aimms/Options/Project/Startup & Authorization/Startup__authorization_-_Inter.rst

-This option specifies the procedure that is executed when the user tries to interrupts a procedure run via <Ctrl>-<Shift>-<S>.
+This option specifies the procedure that is executed when the user tries to interrupt a procedure run via <Ctrl>+<Shift>+<S>.
 If you allow the end-user to interrupt the run at the current stage of the run, the procedure must return a non-zero value.
 If you do not specify this procedure, the end-user can interrupt the current run at any time.
 By specifying your own interrupt procedure you make sure that the user can only interrupt a procedure at certain stages of the execution, and thus prevent the model to be left in an undetermined state.